zhihanyang2022/pytorch-ppo/README.md

 *How is this implementation different from SB3's PPO?*

-They are supposed to be exactly the same, except that this repo doesn't have certain arguments, which are default to None or False in SB3 anyways.
+They are supposed to be exactly the same (in terms of what the code does; code design choices are rather different), except that this repo doesn't have certain arguments, which are default to None or False in SB3 anyways.
 The hyper-parameters in config files were copied from rl-baselines3-zoo.
 These hyper-parameter values are good because they are tuned.

 *What hyper-parameter values are you using?*